What to Expect in End Stage Lung Cancer

 My mother has lung cancer for the last several years and now has brain cancer.
 She has undergone radiation treatment and is currently still getting chemo treatment for her lung cancer.
 Our family understands that she only has a little time left with us but no one seems to know what she can expect in her final months.
 I don't want to focus on the negative but we all realize what is going to happen and would like to know what is going to happen to our mother.
 Any information would be appreciated.

 It sounds like your mother and your family are in a difficult situation.
 You say that your mother has had lung cancer for several years.
 Only a fairly small proportion of lung cancers are cured, and if she has been living with it for several years, she has probably already done better than most doctors would have predicted.
 Now she has brain cancer.
 Do you mean that the lung cancer has now spread to the brain?
-This is a very common site of recurrence of lung cancer.
-Generally speaking patients with lung cancer that has spread to the brain are not expected to live for more than a few months, but there are exceptions.
+This is a very common site for lung cancer to spread.
+Generally speaking, patients with lung cancer that has spread to the brain are not expected to live for more than a few months, but there are exceptions.
 The symptoms of brain metastases may include headaches, seizures, or neurological symptoms such as weakness or difficulties with mentation or speech.
 Usually brain metastases are treated with radiation to the brain often given along with a steroid medication.
 This treatment usually helps to control the symptoms for a period of time, but does not cure the problem.
 Eventually the brain metastases start to grow again, and are then more difficult to treat.

 You say that she is still undergoing chemotherapy treatment for her lung cancer, which suggests that her primary tumor is active as well.
 Does she have spread of the tumor to other organs?
 Chemotherapy for lung cancer is often helpful in shrinking down tumors, relieving symptoms and even prolonging survival.
 It does not work well for brain metastases however.